zbwglory/MV-release/README.md

     **Note** The time reported in the paper is calculated without I/O, which means without the time of writing dump file and images to disk.

 - The MV-code-release folder is created using eclipse.
-If you find any questions in this caffe version and motion vector code, please contact me: 1023zhangbowen@tongji.edu.cn
+If you find any questions in this motion vector code, please contact me: 1023zhangbowen@tongji.edu.cn

 Best regards,
 Bowen